-While inventorying, inspecting and constructing transportation facilities the County will refer to the Florida DOT Design Standards, Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Streets and Highways (aka the Florida Greenbook) and the Citrus County Land Development Code for guidance with road and right of way facilities.
-Additional ADA resources and Toolkits can be found at the FDOT Americans with Disabilities Act (ADA) ADA / Accessibility Program and at the following website: http://www.ada.gov/pcatoolkit/toolkitmain.htm
+While planning, designing and constructing transportation facilities the County endeavors to comply with the ADA by implementing the Florida DOT Design Standards, Manual of Uniform Minimum Standards for Design, Construction and Maintenance for Streets and Highways (a.k.a. the Florida Greenbook) and the Citrus County Land Development Code for road and right of way facilities.

 Mark Schroder, Engineer I and ADA/504 Coordinator

 Within 15 calendar days after receipt of the complaint, the ADA/504 Coordinator will meet with the complainant to discuss the complaint and the possible resolutions.
 Within 15 calendar days of the meeting, the ADA/504 Coordinator will respond in writing and where appropriate, in format accessible to the complainant, such as large print, Braille or audio tape.
 The response will explain the position of the County and offer options for substantive resolution of the complaint.